DavidMcCulloch98/DavidMcCulloch98/README.md

 ### Hi there 👋

-I'm David, 23 years old, currently working as a front-end developer at Sky.
+I'm David, currently working as a front-end developer at Sky.

 ## :computer: My Skills